 When enabled, writes from the CPU to PCU bus are buffered, to compensate for the speed differences between the CPU and PCI bus.
-When disabled, the writes are not buffered and the CPU must wait until the write is complete before starting another write cycle.
+When disabled, the

 PCI Master 0 WS Write (Enabled)

 When enabled, writes to the PCI bus are executed with zero wait states.